Marina Ladynina: Career

-In 1929 Ladynina debuted on screen, in a silent move Do Not Enter This Town.
+In 1929, Ladynina debuted on screen, in a silent move Do Not Enter This Town.
 In her sophomore year she joined the Moscow Art Theatre part-time, where she debuted as the nun Taisia in Egor Bulychov and Others after Maxim Gorky, who personally expressed his delight.
 Then followed "In the World" (V Lyudyakh), another adaptation of the Gorky's text.
 In 1933 Ladynina played a blind flower girl in Prosperity, directed by Yuri Zhelyabuzhsky.
 That year she graduated from the Academy and joined the Moscow Art Theatre full-time.

 Both of the MAT's directors, Konstantin Stanislavski and Vladimir Nemirovich-Danchenko, appreciated the newcomer's talent and gave her the part of Tanya in Maxim Gorky's In the World.
 Stanislavsky, writing to his sister, called Ladynina "the future of MAT".
 Ladynina remembered: They really loved me in the theatre.
 Mikhail Yanshin, Ilya Sudakov, Alexey Gribov, Boris Livanov, Vasily Luzhsky all were frequent guests in our home...
 Luzhsky said he wanted to cast me in [Pushkin's] The Gypsies.
 When asked what was so gypsy-like in Ladynina, he answered: 'In her eyes there's this glint of freedom'.
-I became good friends with Vladimir Zeldin, Yuri Olesha and Nikolay Cherkasov, a man of extraordinary kindness.
+I became good friends with Vladimir Zeldin, Yury Olesha and Nikolay Cherkasov, a man of extraordinary kindness.
 We had very good relations with Mark Bernes and Faina Ranevskaya; the latter was our neighbor and often asked me to read her poetry, which she was a great lover of.

 In 1934 the directors Ivan Pravov and Olga Preobrazhenskaya gave Ladynina the part of the teacher Linka in Enemy's Paths (Vrazhji tropy).
 It was there that she met both actor Ivan Lyubeznov, whom she soon married, and director Ivan Pyryev.
 Another film she starred in, The Post at the Devil's Ford (directed by Miron Bilinsky in 1936) was pronounced 'ideologically wrong' and shelved.

 "Sure, you ought to be filmed, one has to do such things, for money and all that.
 Just do not forget that you belong to us, and never leave theatre for good," Nemirovich-Danchenko was telling her.
 In retrospect, she failed to heed this advice and later regretted it.
 There were objective reasons for this, though.
 At the height of the Big Purge many theatres got closed, actors rushed to MAT where Stanislavski has lost his influence and Ladynina was feeling less and less comfortable.